Ribeye is the ideal cut of steak -- a perfect balance of tenderness and flavor.

 Cooked over high heat, a thick ribeye steak (1.5 to 2 inches thick) will cook in approximately 10 minutes, about 5 minutes on each side.
 A thin ribeye steak (1.5 inches or less) will cook in approximately 6 minutes, about 3 minutes on each side.
 The exact cooking time will depend on many factors, so we highly recommend that you cook to temperature, not time.

-Use a reliable meat thermometer to check the temperature as you cook.
+Use the MEATER Thermometer to check the temperature as you cook.
 No matter what the clock says, remove your ribeye once the temperature reaches 135 degrees Fahrenheit for medium rare.

 How does ribeye compare to other steak cuts?
 Here are a few other popular cuts of meat that often get compared to ribeye.